 You have to ask the jeep’s driver if it’s possible at the beginning of the tour.
 Most of the time it is doable as he is coming back every day with new travelers.

-My 2 cents about Cabo de la Vela and Punta Gallinas
+In a nutshell, Cabo de la Vela and Punta Gallinas

 There are all kinds of landscapes in Colombia.
 The country is famous for its Caribbean beaches, its huge mountains, the lush vegetation in the Amazon rainforest, etc… But only a few people know there is a fantastic desert nestled on the Caribbean Coast of Colombia